Feature Imitating Networks Enhance The Performance, Reliability And Speed Of Deep Learning On Biomedical Image Processing Tasks: Discussion

 \section{Discussion}

-In the section below, we provide an interpretation of the key results of this work, design nuances that were important for successful use of the FINs, the limitations of the current approach and how these may be overcome by us (or others) in future research.

 \paragraph*{Key Results} The results of all three experiments provide evidence that embedding FINs within conventional neural networks enhances their ability to learn faster and more reliably without additional parameters.
-More specifically, the results of experiment I (see Table \ref{table:exp1}), demonstrate that FINs can provide enhanced performance on \textit{binary classification tasks}; the results of experiment II (see Table \ref{table:exp2} demonstrate that FINs provide enhanced performance on \textit{multinomial classification tasks}; the results of experiment III (see Figure \ref{fig:exp3}) demonstrate that FINs provide enhanced performance on \textit{segmentation tasks}.
-Critically, in all three experiments, FINs required less training epochs for validation loss convergence and exhibited lower variance over multiple folds compared to conventional architectures (CNN or DFNN) with similar representational power (i.e. number of parameters).
+More specifically, the results of experiment I (see Table \ref{table:exp1}), demonstrate that FINs can provide enhanced performance on \textit{binary classification tasks}; the results of experiment II (see Table \ref{table:exp2}) demonstrate that FINs provide enhanced performance on \textit{multinomial classification tasks}; the results of experiment III (see Figure \ref{fig:exp3}) demonstrate that FINs provide enhanced performance on \textit{segmentation tasks}.
+Critically, in all three experiments, FIN-embedded models required fewer training epochs for validation loss convergence and exhibited lower variance over multiple folds compared to conventional architectures (CNN or DFNN) with similar representational power (i.e. number of parameters).

-Critically, the enhanced performance of the FINs can not be achieved by simply making the raw feature values available to the networks.
-In Experiment I, we found that the DFNN model, with access to the raw features that the FINs were trained to imitate, performed more poorly than a basic CNN model for radiomics tasks.
-This highlights FINs are able to adapt the features to be best suited for the task at hand; that is, using a FIN is not equivalent to simply passing in feature values at the input of the network.
+Critically, the enhanced performance of FIN-embedded models is not achieved by simply making the raw feature values available to the networks.
+In Experiment I, our results indicated that simply using the features in a traditional machine learning model underperformed the FIN-integrated method.
+We also found that the DFNN model, with access to the raw features that the FINs were trained to imitate, performed more poorly than a basic CNN model for radiomics tasks.
+This highlights that FINs are able to \textit{adapt} the features to be best suited for the task at hand; that is, using a FIN is not equivalent to simply passing in feature values at the input of the network.

-An important attribute of the FIN models is not only their higher performance, but also the speed of model training (less epochs), and stability of the model performance (lower variance in test performance across folds); these properties of FINs may be explained by the fact that they are imitating features which are known to be important for the task at hand.
+An important attribute of the FIN models is not only their higher performance, but also the speed of model training (fewer epochs), and stability of the model performance (lower variance in test performance across folds); these properties of FINs may be explained by the fact that they are imitating features which are known to be important for the task at hand.
 That is, the network is initiated in a parameter space which we have reason to believe is better than a random initialization.